ERMETE-Lab/ROSE-pyforce/README.md

 **Authors:** Stefano Riva, Carolina Introini, Antonio Cammi

 This repository collects for the Python package **pyforce**, implementing data-driven Reduced Order Modelling exploiting the [FEniCSx](https://fenicsproject.org/) library.
+This is part of the ROSE (Reduced Order multi-phySics data-drivEn) project in the ERMETE Lab.

 In the coming months, the package will be released after the publication of related journal articles.